 First and foremost, think about where you’d like to go location wise.
 Even if it may not be your main priority for the yoga retreat, choosing the right location is very important as the environment plays an important role in your emotions as well.

-Another thing to consider is reachability – do you want easy travel from the airport and a location nearby or are you okay to switch a few means of transportation to arrive?
+Another thing to consider is reachability – do you want easy to travel from the airport and a location nearby or are you okay to switch a few means of transportation to arrive?
 Make sure you know how long it takes to get from the airport to the retreat center in advance so you don’t get blind-sided.

-Lastly – do you want an “easy” destination where it is simple to get around, talk to the locals, find a coffee shop, a grocery store and you can fully focus on your relaxation or are you looking for a little adventure and to leave your comfort zone?
+Lastly – do you want an “easy” destination where it is simple to get around, talk to the locals, find a coffee shop, a grocery store and you can fully focus on your relaxation, or are you looking for a little adventure and to leave your comfort zone?
 Neither is better than the other, but make sure you know which one are you getting.

 2. Yoga style and classes